hubiquitus-old/hubiquitus/docs/adapters/lb_socket_out.md

 ## About the lb_socket_out Adapter

 The lb_socket_out adapter is a load balancing socket outbound adapter.
-It is used when a actor need to dispatch hMessage between few actors with load balancing
+It is used when a actor needs to dispatch hMessage between few actors with load balancing

 ## Topology